rgeraldporter/inquiry-monad/README.md

 Inquiry is an expressive API that allows one ask multiple questions about a subject value, and observe all results.
 This process returns a collection of all passes, fails, and the original subject value.

+It is most useful for validating data against any number of expectations, especially if you would like to fully understand why something does not validate, or handle cases of partial validation.

 ## Basic examples

 ```js